Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - You should input the text that is displayed.

-- Pressing enter will check they key against your input and display green or red for correct or incorrect.
+- Pressing enter will check the key against your input and display green or red for correct or incorrect.

 - Optionally, at the `:` you may input any args to update the program state.